Decentralised Cloud Services Reshaping the Internet

 Early Movers and Alternatives

-While still niche, decentralised services are gaining traction.
+Decentralised services are still niche, but they are gaining traction.
 Fediverse platforms like Mastodon offer alternatives to Twitter.
-PeerTube challenges YouTube’s ad-revenue model with federated video hosting.
+PeerTube challenges YouTube's ad-revenue model with federated video hosting.
 Platforms like Lens Protocol and Farcaster are exploring decentralised social media backed by blockchain.

-In the realm of private communication, decentralised messengers such as Session and Matrix are providing secure, peer-to-peer messaging without surveillance.
+For private communication, decentralised messengers such as Session and Matrix offer secure, peer-to-peer messaging without surveillance.

 The Push from Users

 Rising privacy concerns, censorship scandals, and data breaches have pushed users to explore alternatives.
-Creators, in particular, are seeking platforms where they don’t lose large portions of their earnings or risk deplatforming without recourse.
+Creators in particular want platforms where they keep more of their earnings and avoid deplatforming without recourse.

-As trust in centralised systems erodes, decentralised ones become more appealing – even with their rough edges.
+As trust in centralised systems erodes, decentralised ones grow more appealing, even with their rough edges.

 A Gradual Shift, Not a Sudden Overthrow